gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 Based on what we know about the `this` argument:

 - `this` must be assignable to `List<Promise<_T>>` for some `_T`.
-- Inference will figure out what `_T` should be.
+- Inference figures out what `_T` should be.

 In other words, this approach lets us “look inside” `T`, shaping the signature of `map` depending on what it happens to be.

-Notice how the declared type parameter `T` is not used in the signature.
-Worse, using it will actually break type checking!
+Notice how the declared type parameter `T` isn't used in the signature.
+Worse, using it actually breaks type checking!
 That’s why I recommend shadowing the original `T` when doing this:

 ```ts
 declare class List<T> {